Azure/MachineLearningNotebooks/NBSETUP.md

-# Notebook setup
+# Setting up environment

 ---

-To run the notebooks in this repository use one of these methods:
+To run the notebooks in this repository use one of the two options.

 ## Option 1: Use Azure Notebooks
 Azure Notebooks is a hosted Jupyter-based notebook service in the Azure cloud.
 Azure Machine Learning Python SDK is already pre-installed in the Azure Notebooks `Python 3.6` kernel.